dmccan/yada-wiki/readme.txt

 = 3.1 =
 * A step towards an Object Oriented version.
 * Added support for the Rest API so that it is possible to use Gutenberg.
+Added a setting to enable Gutenberg if desired.
 There is currently no other support for Gutenberg.

 = 3.0 =
 * Added the ability to change the plugin URL slug from the settings page. @Earl_D and others have suggested this.